fylein/fyle-platform-docs/docs/concepts/errors.md

    | <b> Example of ValidationError.
 Required parameter user_email is missing </b>

 2. **BulkError:**
-    This type of error occurs during bulk operations when an entity is not found (Eg: Passing the name of the department which does not exist etc.)
+    This type of error occurs during bulk operations when an entity is not found ( E.g., Passing the name of the department which does not exist etc.)
     <!--focus: false-->
      ``` json
     {